javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/04-var/article.md

 As we can see, `var` pierces through `if`, `for` or other code blocks.
 That's because a long time ago in JavaScript blocks had no Lexical Environments.
 And `var` is a remnant of that.

-## "var" are processed at the function start
+## "var" declarations are processed at the function start

 `var` declarations are processed when the function starts (or script starts for globals).